nebogeo/creative-kids-coding-cornwall/doc/projects/03-skyscraper-tunnels.md

 * Put `count` in the box size.
 * Change the 2 and -2's with 4 and -4 to make it go further.
-* Add back the third dimesion with two more branches.
+* Add back the third dimension with two more branches.

         def chance(percent):
             return random_range(0,100)<percent